 - Limit the number of banner ads (remove them entirely if possible), especially those prominent banners above the fold.
 Google downgrades sites with a high number of prominent banner advertisements.
 There are other revenue sources with more potential.

-A major component of increasing your search rankings is the quality of links you get to your content from other sites.
+A major component of increasing your search rankings is the quality of links you get to your blog content from other sites.
 The original idea behind Google’s results was based on the citations and the fact that the number of citations a research paper has is a good way of judging its quality, credibility and influence.

-Links give your site that authority, trustworthiness, credibility and influence that Google wants to see.
+Links give your blog that authority, trustworthiness, credibility and influence that Google wants to see.
 It’s not all about the number of links pointing to you.
 It’s about the quality and the importance of places that link to you.

 The quality of links depends on the relevance, context and popularity of the site that is linking to you.
 The higher the quality of a site that links to you the more importance that link gets.

 How do you know if a site is a quality site?
-You can understand that by asking yourself these questions.
+You can understand that by asking yourself these questions:

 - Does it rank in Google’s search results for relevant keywords phrases?